DaemonLife/sway_fedora_lenovo/README.md

 Now are you connected?
 Okey.
 Change sound channel at headphones.
 ~~~
 pactl list sinks # devices list
+# Are you sure you are connected? :)
+# Ok next
 pactl set-default-sink [number] # set it default
 ~~~
-Ok.
-Run simple gui program pavucontrol and configurate your headphones to best codec (SBC-XQ maybe).
+Now run simple gui program pavucontrol and configurate your headphones to best codec (SBC-XQ maybe).
 ~~~
 pavucontrol
 ~~~